 The three grand prize winners were featured in a billboard ad that was unveiled in the girls’ hometowns.
 Each girl was also awarded a $500 U.S. Savings Bond.

 The Girl Scouts Got Milk?
 Photo Contest, which ran from November 5 to December 17, 2012, was inspired by an iconic print campaign that ran 15 years ago.
 It featured a 10-year-old Girl Scout who made an impression on Californians with her uniform and an armful of cookie boxes, provoking the question, “GOT MILK?” .
-The 24 girls from the Central California South Council will be contacted to receive their Got Milk?
+The 24 girls from the Central California South Council received their Got Milk?
 Patch.